|Birth: ||Oct. 7, 1905|

 A few years ago, while doing Family History research, I learned that my Aunt Twila provided a very important service for her community and nation during World War II!
 During the war, she wrote many articles (at least 63) for the Rich County News (formerly known as the Rich County Reaper).
 Generally entitled "News from Our Boys and Girls in the U. S. Service", these articles provided a vital link between these service men and women and their friends and loved ones back home.
 The boost in moral, for those at home and those serving, was truly inestimable!

-You can read each of her articles, plus related information on my blog (iPAD users should select the PDF file name ):
+You can read each of her articles, plus related information on my blog (iPAD users should click on the PDF file name ).
+I recently added information on the names that are mentioned in each article:

 She Held Their Hands